midonet/aomi/README.md

 ## Bugs and issues

 Please try to identify the component and report it as an issue on the appropiate github project.
 See `requirements.yml` file.

 If it's a bug in Aomi itself or you can't identify the component involved, please report it [here](https://github.com/midonet/aomi/issues/new)

 ## TBD

-* Terraform deployment with Ansible inventory supported.
+* Terraform deployment with Ansible inventory integration.
 * Basic example deployment.
 * Random password generation.
 * Add heat service.